mycopy/Vivace/README.md

 - Font (true type, scale, rotate, 3 builtin)
 - Timing (time-based, frame elapsed, frame speed)
 - Misc (screenshake, screenshot, starfied, colors)

+## Minimum System Requirements
+- Delphi 2010 or higher
+- Microsoft Windows 10
+- DirectX 9/OpenGL 3.3

+## Installation
+- Unzip the archive to a desired location.
+- Add `installdir\bin` to your windows search path so the `vivace.dll` can be found or place them in same location as your project.
+- Add `installdir\source\libs` to Delphi's library path so the toolkit source files can be found for any project or for a specific project add to projects search path.
+- See examples in the `installdir\examples` for more information about usage.
+You can load all examples using the project group file located in the `installdir\source` folder.

+## Deployment
+In addition to your own project files, you will need to include `vivace.dll` in your distro.

+## Known Issues
+- This project is in active development so changes will be frequent
+- Documentation is WIP.
+They will continue to evolve
+- More examples will continually be added

 ## A Tour of Vivace
 ### Game Object